-So in January 2015 we published a small, animated video that tried to put people's fears in perspective.
+In January 2015 we published a short, animated video that tried to put people's fears in perspective.

-Taking the official published level of background radiation in Tokyo at the beginning of 2015, how long would you have to stay before you reached the level at which the you might suffer a significant increase in the chance of getting sick?
+Taking the officially published level of background radiation in Tokyo at the beginning of 2015, how long would you have to stay before the radiation levels might make you suffer a significant increase in the chance of getting sick?
 (Not "get sick" but an increase in the chance you might.)

 We took the internationally recognised standard, endorsed by every nuclear regulatory authority in the world, that 1 Sievert of radiation over a year increases the likelihood of developing cancer sometime in your lifetime by 5% (note: NOT that 5% of people WILL get cancer, but that everyone has the chance of developing cancer increased by 5% - some will, most won't.)

 So, how long you'd have to be in Tokyo for the radiation levels to be a problem?
 Watch the video to find out.

 It's overly simplistic!
 Yes, unashamedly we tried to simplify the matter.
 Rather than get lost in REMS Grays, and RADS we followed this guide as published in deepsenews.com.

 No, and we don't claim to be, but we can read, and we read what the experts and official agencies are saying.